JustMeZXX/Automated-Detection-of-Aircraft-Generated-Signals-in-Seismic-Array-Data/data/readme.md

 The pre-trained ResNet-18 models for five different seismic stations for each of the four fold splits are saved as .pt files in folder "./checkpoints".

 The processed ground truth for each of the four fold splits (two days within one fold) are saved as .mat files in folder "./labels".
+The labels consist of both labeled aircraft semgents and second-wise window locations for the test samples of a day.

 To save time in running the system on the test sets, the pre-calculated output probabilities of ResNet-18 model for each of the seismic station at each fold split are saved as .mat files in folder "./prob".